The Portico Library: Architecture

 The library was the first Greek Revival building in the city.
 Its interior was inspired by John Soane.
 The library has a rectangular plan and is constructed in sandstone ashlar on a corner site at 57 Mosley Street.
 It has two storeys, a basement and roof space.
 Its façade on Mosley Street has a three-bay pedimented loggia with four Ionic columns set slightly forward and steps between the columns.
 Under the loggia are two entrance doors and three square windows at first floor level.

 The Charlotte Street façade has an entrance into the loggia with a square window above and another on the first floor.
-A five-bay colonnade of Ionic semi-columns has tall sashed windows on the ground floor in each bay and square window above at first floor level.
+A five-bay colonnade of Ionic semi-columns has tall sash windows on the ground floor in each bay and square window above at first floor level.
 The attic storey is behind a pilastered parapet.
 Originally the reading room was on the ground floor and the library occupied the remainder of the ground floor and a mezzanine gallery.
 A glass-domed ceiling was inserted at gallery level in about 1920 to separate the new tenants from what remained of the library.